CPQ

 SOX compliance isn’t just a sound business practice: It’s also a legal obligation for public companies.
 A fundamental aspect of compliance requires you to uphold ethics and control access to financial data.
 Moreover, when you ensure compliance, you enjoy the added advantage of protection against insider threats, cyber attacks, and breaches.

-SOX Is a Requirement for Your IPO
+SOX is a requirement for your IPO

 Remember, if you’re planning to take your company public, you’re required to comply with SOX before this can even happen.